ssasoglu/blog-source/source/_posts/async-builder.md

 }
 ```

-Please note that with every builder method a new `Task` is being created to handle the operation and running thread just continues running.
+Please note that with every builder method a new `Task` is being created to handle the operation and running thread just continues execution.
 Each created `Task` is running immediately.
 In the build method, we are awaiting the created tasks.

 #### Pros

 - All tasks run in parallel
-- Running thread is not blocked
+- Main thread is not blocked
 - Faster

 #### Cons

 - Execution order of tasks cannot be known before hand
-- If one of the tasks fail, other scheduled tasks will still continue to work
+- If one task fails, other scheduled tasks will still continue to work

 ### 2- Builder with ordered `Func<Task>`